Al Capone in popular culture

-Al Capone (1899–1947) is one of the most notorious American gangsters of the 20th century and has been the major subject of numerous articles, books, and films.
-Particularly, from 1925 to 1929, shortly after Capone relocated to Chicago, he enjoyed status as the most notorious mobster in the country.
-Capone cultivated a certain image of himself in the media, that made him a subject of fascination.
-His personality and character have been used in fiction as a model for crime lords and criminal masterminds ever since his death.
+Al Capone (1899–1947) is one of the most notorious American gangsters of the 20th century and has been the subject of numerous articles, books, and films.
+From 1925 to 1929, shortly after Capone relocated to Chicago, he was the most notorious mobster in the country.
+Capone cultivated an image of himself in the media that fascinated the public.
+His personality and character have modeled fictional crime lords and criminal masterminds ever since his death.
 The stereotypical image of a mobster wearing a pinstriped suit and tilted fedora are based on photos of Capone.
-His accent, mannerisms, facial construction, physical stature, and parodies of his name have been used for numerous gangsters in comics, movies, music, and literature.
+His accent, mannerisms, facial construction, physical stature, and parodies of his name have represented gangsters in comics, movies, music, and literature.